 So yes, we’ve been eating well.
 Maybe even a little too well, which lends itself to trekking the hills of Porto.
 We’ve even tried vegan introduced to us by our friends Amy and Andrew from Our Big Fat Travel Adventure.
 They’re vegan and they recently spent a month in Porto.
 On one of our outings together they introduced us to a vegan buffet restaurant, which we found quite yummy.

-Contrary to everything I just wrote above, I’ve often thought I could easily become a vegetarian, but I couldn’t do vegan because I love me some cheese and butter.
+Contrary to everything I just wrote above, I’ve often thought I could easily become a vegetarian.
+I couldn’t do vegan because I love me some cheese and butter.
 As my idol, Julia, always said, “Everything is better with butter.”
 It’s a good thing though to expose our taste buds to new culinary experiences such as a vegan meal and goat in a casserole.

 But, I draw the line at fish… and mushrooms.